aliarjomandbigdeli/Interactive_Video_Processing/README.md

 # Interactive Video Processing
 In this project, I wanted to make video interactive.
 The scenario is: drops are falling until they reach the objects.

-To achieve that, we need to do detect objects that, we do it by background subtraction.
+To achieve that, we need to detect objects, we do it by background subtraction, After that, to remove noise I utilized two approaches, using binary threshold and finding contours(you can select one of them by 'mode' variable).

 ## Output
 You can see the output below: